neuefische/web-exercises/sessions/js-functions/pizza-analyzer/README.md

 ### 3 Extra: Change the Output Background

-Let's update the background of the output section to indicate whether we gain or loose pizza if we choose pizza 2.
+Let's update the background of the output display to indicate whether we gain or loose pizza if we choose pizza 2.

 1. Write a function `updateOutputColor` with two parameters: `size1` and `size2`.
 2. Set the background color of the `outputSection` to "var(--red)", if we loose pizza.
 Otherwise, the background color should be set to "var(--green)"